-Greece: TPP Agios Dimitrios phase-out1.
-July 2020. / SEE Energy News
+Greece: TPP Agios Dimitrios phase-out, SEE Energy News

 Lignite-fired thermal power plant Agios Dimitrios is located in Kozani in northern Greece.
 TPP is operated by Public Power Corporation (PPC).
 Four units of this TPP will be phased out as of 1 July and should cease operation well before 2022, when the facilities are officially scheduled to shut down as part of Greece’s decarbonization effort.

 For now, units I to IV of TPP Agios Dimitrios will only be available during winter season to cover district heating needs.
 However, these units will not be used for electricity generation.

 On the other hand, a desulphurization facility, which is currently being completed Agios Dimitrios’ unit V is expected to prolong the life of this unit as the effort’s results should meet EU emission limits.